 WordPress is a blogging software, but that doesn’t mean it’s only for a blog – you can easily set up your photography site, blog, portfolio, and have the flexibility to easily add additional functionality, like shopping carts, forums, slideshows and much more.

 You can have your very own custom WordPress photography blog and hosting in under 15 minutes!
-I’m going to show you how to make a blog in just 3 simple steps.
+I’m going to show you how to start a photography blog in just 3 simple steps.

-How to make a Blog or Photography Site
+How to start a Photography blog or website

 Just 3 Steps to your own custom blog!